icecoredynasty/icecoredynasty.github.io/_posts/2026-07-27-the-general-managers-guide-to-icecore.md

 A rebuilding franchise may deliberately carry fewer players forward and enter the market with more flexibility.

+Keeping a player means choosing both the player and the consequences of keeping him.

+Sometimes letting a good player return to the market may be the right decision.

-Both can be legitimate strategies.
+Both approaches can be legitimate strategies.

 ## Develop the Future

+Not every player in your organization has to help you today.

-IceCore gives every franchise room to hold young players outside the active roster through NA positions.
+IceCore gives every franchise five NA positions for eligible young and inactive players outside the active roster.

-You can ignore deep prospect hunting and keep the system simple.
+You can keep prospect management simple.

-Or you can build for years ahead.
+Or you can use those positions to search for tomorrow's core before those players become obvious fantasy assets.

-The choice is yours.

-At least one NA player carries forward with the franchise each offseason, ensuring that development remains part of every organization without requiring a separate prospect database.
+Each offseason, every franchise protects **1–3 Development Keepers** from its NA development group.

+That creates a small farm system inside the roster itself.

+No separate prospect database.

+No spreadsheet containing dozens of player rights.

+No requirement to know the 14th-best prospect in every NHL organization.

+Managers who love scouting still have somewhere to create an advantage.

+Managers who don't can still understand exactly what they own.

+**The farm is small by design.
+The decisions don't have to be.**

 ## Draft One Rookie

-Every offseason brings one new first-round NHL prospect into each IceCore organization through the Entry Draft.
+Every offseason brings one new eligible rookie into each IceCore organization through the Entry Draft.

-The order is determined by reverse standings.
+The order rewards franchises that need the most help.

 There is no lottery.

 There are no traded Entry Draft selections.

-The weakest franchise gets the first opportunity to add the next generation of talent.
+Every franchise gets one opportunity to add a new piece of its future.

-Every franchise gets one.
+Then the General Manager decides what that opportunity becomes.

 ## Enter the Market

+Keeping players creates continuity.

+Letting players go creates opportunity.

-After keepers, prospects and rookies are established, the remaining roster positions are filled through the Salary Cap Draft.
+After keepers, development players and Entry Draft rookies are established, the remaining active roster positions are filled through the live Salary Cap Draft.

-This is where different franchise strategies collide.
+This is where twenty franchise plans meet the same market.

 One GM may arrive with a nearly complete roster and little cap room.

 Another may enter with several vacancies and hundreds of Coins available.

+One may need a star.

+Another may need six players.

+One may be protecting a championship window.

+Another may be trying to create one three years from now.

 Same cap.

-Different decisions.
+Same market.

-Different teams.
+Different problems.

+That is what makes the draft interesting.

 ## Use Waivers

-The draft does not finish the job.
+Draft night does not finish the job.

 Players emerge.